vladimirfilip/BPhO-Computational-Challenge-2023/README.md

 * Real-time spirograph generator.
     * Any two planets from any supported star system supported
-    * Orbit speed and number of orbits to be taken into account are customisable
+    * Orbit speed and number of orbits are customisable

 ## Technical overview ##
-For the mathematical foundation and details of technical design, see BPhoPaper.pdf
+For the mathematical foundation and details of technical design, see BPhOPaper.pdf

 ## Some screenshots ##